cslarsen/dna-traits/README.md

     memory.
 That's around 140 Mb/s out of 200 Mb/s possible on my drive.

-    In fact, it's fast enough that I won't bother saving the hash table in a binary format, as originally intended.
+    In fact, it's fast enough that I won't bother saving the hash table in a binary format, as originally intended (Update: I tried it, and reading a binary file is only *9 ms* faster than parsing the text file).

   * Rules and phenotype criteria from SNPedia can be written using the Python API.